joshprk/agentrec/README.md

 testing, and evaluating robust agent recommendation systems.
 Unlike traditional classification techniques, it is adaptive to new classes as the computation of prior embeddings need not change.
-In the original paper, this library was able to produce a model with a top-1 accuracy of 92.2% with a below 300 ms evaluation time.
+In the original paper, this library was able to produce a model with a top-1 accuracy of 92.2% with a >=300 ms evaluation time.

 ## Implementation